nextcloud/news/README.md

 ## Before you install the News app
 Before you install the app do the following:
 * Check that your **owncloud/data/** directory is owned by your webserver user and that it is write/readable
 * Check that your installation fullfills the [requirements listed in the README section](https://github.com/owncloud/news#dependencies)
 * [Set up ownCloud Background Jobs](http://doc.owncloud.org/server/7.0/admin_manual/configuration/background_jobs.html) to enable feed updates.
 A recommended timespan for feed updates is 15-30 Minutes.
+* If you are updating from a previous version read the [Update Notices](https://github.com/owncloud/news/blob/master/README.md#updating-notices)
 * Disable the codechecker by adding this at the bottom of the file **owncloud/config/config.php**:

 	  $CONFIG["appcodechecker"] = false;